 Why you will love this recipe:

-- If you love overnight oats you will also love apple pie overnight oats, berry cheesecake overnight oats and orange chocolate overnight oats.
+If you love overnight oats you will also love apple pie overnight oats, berry cheesecake overnight oats and orange chocolate overnight oats.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Milk: use any milk that you like.
 I like to use coconut milk because it has a perfectly creamy, rich texture but you can use other milks such as almond milk, cashew milk, oat milk, or soy milk.

-- Nut butter: I prefer to use peanut butter, almond butter or cashew butter for this protein overnight oats recipe but you can use any nut butter or seed butter that you like.
+- Nut butter: I prefer to use peanut butter, almond butter or cashew butter for this overnight oats recipe but you can use any nut butter or seed butter that you like.
 Be sure to use unsweetened nut or seed butter for these oats.
 I also prefer to use a smooth nut butter, but if you like a chunky texture then you could use a chunky nut butter instead.

-How to make this recipe:
+How to make (step-by-step):

 Step one: